-Considering security separately from other DevOps processes can also lead to delays in the delivery product features, because vulnerabilities have to be assessed separately.
+Considering DevOps and security separately from processes can also lead to delays in the delivery product features, because vulnerabilities have to be assessed separately.
 These delays run counter to the goals and promises of most DevOps groups and organizations.

-This article will focus on some established and emerging ways that DevSecOps is coming to play a prominent role in product delivery organizations.
+This article will focus on some established DevSecOps best practices and emerging ways that DevSecOps best practices are coming to play a prominent role in product delivery organizations.

 DevSecOps Best Practices:

 DevOps teams should always follow the principle of least privilege (PolP).
 This means if any automated system or account needs to be given privileges by another system, the requesting system should be given only the access that is needed to complete the work.
 Most requesting systems or teams should never be given full permissions, root, sys admin, or any other role that provides them with much more than is necessary.
 This is true even if it means that multiple requests will be made later for additional permissions, and even when teams and managers protest.

 DevSecOps practices should concern itself with security during all steps previously touched by DevOps processes and personnel.
 Developers who are going to be writing new code, or changing existing code, are authorized and trusted by the system.
 Today system control versions have not only access authorization functionality, but also digital signature options.
 Only trusted people with a digital signature may transfer their changes to the code in the master branch.
 DevSecOps best practices dictate that if your source control system has these digital signature capabilities you should be using them to ensure that the code in your system is only added/modified by a trusted source.